Qiskit/qiskit_sphinx_theme/CONTRIBUTING.md

 When adding changes, document the rationale unless the code is already self-documenting and obvious.
 Group similar changes into sections.

 You can change [Furo's CSS variable values](https://github.com/pradyunsg/furo/tree/main/src/furo/assets/styles/variables) by setting them in the `body` rule at the top.
-When introducing our own CSS variables, prefix it with `--qiskit` for clarity, e.g. `--qiskit-top-nav-bar-height`.
+When introducing our own CSS variables, prefix it with `--qiskit` for clarity, e.g. `--qiskit-my-variable`.

 ### How to update the Furo version
 Update the version in `pyproject.toml`.
 Always pin to an exact version of Furo.